go-dash/slice/README.md

 #### `_.Drop(slice, n)`

-Returns a new slice where n elements are dropped from the beginning.
+Returns a new array where n elements are dropped from the beginning.

 ```go
 _int.Drop([]int{1, 2, 3, 4, 5}, 2)